-- Sales and profit analysis
+- Sales Management

 This was just an example of a general store and almost any business which requires a software for its functioning, Tally can be a best fit.

-Core Features of Tally
+Core Functions of Tally

 I am sure you will like the detailed listing of some of the amazing features of Tally.

 Of course, accounting is the main function of Tally and that is what it is known for.

-- Payment (For payment entries)
+- Payment Voucher in Tally (For payment entries)

-- Receipt (For receipt entries)
+- Receipt Voucher in Tally (For receipt entries)

-- Sales (For sales billing)
+- Sales Voucher in Tally (For sales billing)

-- Purchases (For purchase billing)
+- Purchases Entry in Tally (For purchase billing)

 Let’s go to billing!